-Understanding your personality type can help you learn a lot about yourself and how you perceive the world, but it can also help you decide on the best career path for you as an individual.
-The hunt for your dream job can be scary and exciting at the same time, so choosing your profession based on your personality traits can help make that process a little less painless and a little more exciting.
+Understanding your personality type can help you learn a lot about yourself and how you perceive the world.
+Furthermore, it can help you decide on the best career path for you as an individual.
+The hunt for your dream job can be scary and exciting at the same time.
+Thus, choosing your profession based on your personality traits can help make that process a little less painless and a little more exciting.

 The Myers-Briggs test is a personality test that asks questions and determines your personality type into four different categories: